 The Relationship Between Bipolar Disorder and Sleep

 Bipolar disorder has been linked to a number of sleep disorders.
-If you have bipolar disorder, there are many ways that the condition can affect your sleep, many of which are minor and some of which are more troublesome.
+If you have bipolar disorder, there are many ways that the condition can affect your sleep, many of which are minor but some of which are more troublesome.

 Insomnia is a common condition for people with a number of mental health disorders, including bipolar disorder.
 This may make it difficult for you to fall or stay asleep, or it may lead to you getting too little sleep.
 Irregular sleep is also a common occurrence among people with bipolar disorder, and it can make it more difficult to manage a person’s bipolar condition.